GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Methodology

 \subsection{Framework Overview}

-We introduce a two-stage training framework for LVLMs that integrates the auxiliary-line construction into the reasoning process~\citep{TDVR}.
-In the first stage, we apply supervised fine-tuning (SFT) on automatically synthesized chain-of-thought (CoT) data with explicit auxiliary-line steps, enabling the model to actively construct auxiliary lines, thereby establishing a good initialization.
-In the second stage, we further use reinforcement learning~\citep{DOD} to encourage the model to construct auxiliary lines that faithfully reflect the geometry of the diagram, boosting the precision of the solution.
+We introduce a two-stage training framework for LVLMs that integrates the auxiliary-line construction into the reasoning process.
+In the first stage, we apply SFT on automatically synthesized chain-of-thought (CoT) data with explicit auxiliary-line steps, enabling the model to actively construct auxiliary lines, thereby establishing a good initialization.
+In the second stage, we further use RL to encourage the model to construct auxiliary lines that faithfully reflect the geometry of the diagram, boosting the precision of the solution.
 At the core is a \textbf{cross-modal reward model} that provides fine-grained feedback by scoring the agreement between the original diagram plus the generated auxiliary-line description and a reference diagram annotated with the correct auxiliary line.
-Overall, this framework combines direct supervision with structured visual feedback, resulting in more reliable auxiliary-line constructions and stronger geometric problem-solving performance.
+In summary, our framework combines direct supervision with structured visual feedback, thereby enhancing the reliability of auxiliary-line constructions and overall geometric problem-solving performance.